A Generalized False Vacuum Skyrme model: Conclusion

 We use the generalized rational map ansatz to study how to impose the spherical symmetry over ${\cal Q}$, which can be achieved by imposing the condition \rf{condition} over the Skyrme field, or more precisely over the $S$ matrix \rf{holog}, where $F(z,\,\bar{z})={\rm const.}>0$.
 A crucial consequence of such a condition is that the total energy density of such field configurations, up to a topological term, also has spherical symmetry.

 The total energy density of the global energy minimizers of the generalized False Vacuum Skyrme model corresponds, using the condition \rf{condition}, to the same functional energy of the case $G=SU(2)$, on top of the rescaling of the coupling constant $\beta_G$ that happens for $F \neq 1$.
-Therefore, the accurate description of the nuclear binding energy and the rms radius, at least for the nuclei with mass number $A \geq 12$, of the $SU(2)$ False Vacuum Skyrme model is also reproduced for larger groups.
-At least in this regime, the model behaves as a classical field realization of the well-known phenomenological liquid drop model.
+Once this condition is satisfied, the shape of the binding energy, which grows monotonically, saturates, and falls slowly for sufficiently large $Q$, the two energy scale regime of the total energy, and the rms radius, which grows as $Q^{\frac{1}{3}}$ near the critical value of the integration constants, are preserved.
+The model behaves as a classical field realization of the well-known phenomenological liquid drop model and may have other applications beyond nuclei.

-Our numerical results show that the predicted baryon density is in better agreement with the experimental data for large values of $\kappa$.
-Indeed, the error in the nuclear density at the centre of the nucleus for $^{208}$Pb, relative to its experimental value given in \cite{prex}, is lower than $3\%$ as long as $\kappa \geq 20$.
+In the case of the $G=SU(2)$ application to the description of the nuclei, our numerical results show that the predicted baryon density is in better agreement with the experimental data for large values of $\kappa$.
+Indeed, the error in the nuclear density at the centre of the nucleus for $^{208}$Pb, relative to its experimental value given in \cite{prex}, is less than or equal to $3.10\%$ as long as $\kappa \geq 20$.
 Furthermore, for $A \geq 12$, the model still provides an accurate description of both the RMS radius and the binding energy per nucleon.
 Specifically, for $\kappa \geq 6$, we find that $\Delta R^{A \geq 12}$ and $\Delta E_B^{A \geq 12}$ are approximately $0.04 \,fm$ and $0.04 \,MeV$, respectively.
+This significantly extends the knowledge about the optimal choice of the potential in the case of $G=SU(2)$ to reproduce the experimental data.

+In the case of the $G=SU(3)$ application to the description of the $\Lambda$-hypernuclei, despite the loss of isospin symmetry, our model provides a reasonable description of the binding energies of the $\Lambda$-hypernuclei and their masses, as long as the baryon number is sufficiently large.
+Choosing $\kappa=25$ and $s=3$, the binding energy has an error equal to or less than $5.22\%$ for $A\geq 6$, and in the very heavy region $A\geq 51$ it drops to less than half.
+The error in the total mass decreases monotonically from $0.271\%$ at $A=51$ to zero at $A=208$ in our list of $31$ $\Lambda$-hypernuclei.
+However, for very light nuclei, the error in the total mass is very large in relation to the binding energy due to the significant difference between the masses of the proton or neutron and the $\Lambda$-hyperon.